Our independent guides cover key areas of health, safety and environmental legislation and duties.

 Over recent decades the general public has become increasingly aware of the potential adverse health effects of exposure to electric and magnetic fields at extremely low frequencies (ELF).
 Electromagnetic fields consist of electric (E) and magnetic (H) waves travelling together at the speed of light.
 ELF fields are those defined as having frequencies of up to 300Hz.Read more

-What is important about the Equality Act and Access Audits in the workplace?
+What do I need to know about the Equality Act and Access Audits?

 The Equality Bill received Royal Assent in April 2010.
 The Equality Act 2010 brings together 116 different pieces of equality law, providing a single legal framework through which inequality and discrimination can be challenged.
 It covers ‘protected characteristics’ of race, disability, gender, age, sexual orientation, gender reassignment and religion or belief.Read more